Furman-Editions-In-Progress/camerarius/tags_guide.md

 # Guide on how to use tags on Camerarius

 Note: Pages 14 and 15 have been set as **Ground Truth**, they should be used as examples on how to use the tags.
+See [them here](https://app.transkribus.eu/share/029c643deedd895dd8a7c7d3ac3bb4b4)

 ### Structural Tags